Common heartburn triggers

 Many different medicines can trigger heartburn or make heartburn worse.
 An aspirin here or there is not likely to lead to that burning feeling.
 But regular use of aspirin or a popular class of painkillers called non-steroidal anti-inflammatory drugs ( NSAIDs) can relax the LOS leading to heartburn, and can irritate the lining of the stomach.
 NSAIDs include ibuprofen.

-If you have taken medicine for high blood pressure, it is likely that you may have had heartburn from time to time.
-Many blood pressure and heart disease medicines, including calcium channel blockers, beta-blockers, alpha-blockers and nitrates, relax the LOS muscle, making it easy for your stomach acids to retreat backwards.
+If you have taken medication for high blood pressure, it is likely that you may have had heartburn from time to time.
+Many blood pressure and heart disease drugs, including calcium channel blockers, beta-blockers, alpha-blockers and nitrates, relax the LOS muscle, making it easy for your stomach acids to retreat backwards.